Fallout: New Vegas: Audio

 Inon Zur composed the soundtrack of Fallout: New Vegas, which was intended to evoke the soundscape of the American Southwest.
 While working on the soundtrack, Zur received an email that included the descriptors: "Southwest in the Future.
 Open, Spacious, Raw, Lonesome, Cowboy, Rattlesnake, Desert, Wind, Heat, Rust, Steel, Dirt, Grit."
 Zur was inspired by the soundtrack for the film There Will Be Blood; he worked with audio director Scott Lawlor to compose music for a string quartet.
 New Vegas has an adaptive music system, which means the soundtrack will change depending on what is happening to the player.
 While exploring, the music is quiet and ambient but becomes loud and powerful when the player enters combat.
 In addition to the original soundtrack, New Vegas includes licensed music to which the player can listen via in-game radio stations.
 The licensed music includes songs from the 1950s and several music genres, including country and bluegrass.
 Over 65,000 lines of dialogue were recorded for New Vegas, which set a Guinness World Record for the most lines of dialogue in a single-player role-playing game.
-The game also includes celebrity voice acting from Rene Auberjonois, Felicia Day, John Doman, Michael Dorn, Kris Kristofferson, Zachary Levi, Wayne Newton, Ron Perlman, Matthew Perry, and Danny Trejo.
+The game also includes celebrity voice acting from Rene Auberjonois, Felicia Day, Dave Foley, John Doman, Michael Dorn, Kris Kristofferson, Zachary Levi, Wayne Newton, Ron Perlman, Matthew Perry, William Sadler, and Danny Trejo.